 Before you implement research that involves the use of human subjects, your project must be reviewed and approved by the Kent State Institutional Review Board (IRB).
 The IRB is responsible for ensuring that the research adequately protects the rights and welfare of study participants.
 The activities of the IRB are coordinated and administered by the Office of Research Compliance (ORC).
-Please review the IRB Policies before submission.
+Please complete CITI training and review the IRB Help page before submission.

 Per FWA 00001853 (Expires August 12, 2021), the mission of the Human Subjects Protection Program is to protect the rights, dignity, welfare, and privacy of human subjects in all research conducted in accordance with the principles of the Belmont Report, The Code of Federal Regulations (45CFR46), Food and Drug Administration, University policy, and — when applicable — other laws and regulations.

 - Ensuring that research involving human subjects receives the required review and approvals prior to the start fo the research;

 - Creating a collaborative environment of dialogues with investigators to facilitate the development of ethical and safe scientific research;

 - Providing administrative and educational support to the IRB;

 - Providing education to IRB members, investigators, and students about policies and procedures;